 By running a size check on the migration set, you are able to:

 Follow the steps below to run a size check:

-Select a migration set and click on Check Size.
+Select a migration set and click Check Size.

-Click on Check Size to start the process.
-You will then return to the migration set list view and you should see a message indicating that Check Size is running.
+Click Check Size to start the process.
+You will then return to the migration set list view, and you should see a message indicating that Check Size is running.

-Once Check Size process is completed, the status will change to FINISHED.
-Select the same migration set and click on Check Size to view results.
+After Check Size process is completed, the status changes to FINISHED.
+Select the same migration set and click Check Size to view results.
 Below is an example of Check Size results with no warnings.

-If the Check Size results indicate that either there is insufficient disk space and/or the migration set exceeds product limits, WARNING status will be displayed.
+If the Check Size results indicate that either there is insufficient disk space, or the migration set exceeds product limits, or both, a WARNING status is displayed.